-Yasso 800s are a classic speed workout that are widely used by distance runners.
+Yasso 800s are a classic speed workout that is widely used by distance runners to build endurance, pacing, and speed.

 Yasso 800s is a workout designed to improve your speed and claims to be able to predict your marathon finishing time.